zuoc/journal/entries/on-mania.md

 ## My Last "Episode"

-My last manic episode (which took place several months after I wrote my blog post on the subject, "coming out of the closet", if you wil), featured many visions of the afterlife, extremely deep cosmological insights into what's going on "behind the scenes" in daily life, and some extreme synesthesia between the colors of objects and emotions.
+My last manic episode (which took place several months after I wrote my blog post on the subject, "coming out of the closet", if you will), featured many visions of the afterlife, extremely deep cosmological insights into what's going on "behind the scenes" in daily life, and some extreme synesthesia between the colors of objects and emotions.